Annual Report 2016

 General Assembly of Green Caucasus decided to transfer all the reins of power to a new generation in June 7, 2016.
 Young professionals with fresh vision and strategy of development came in the management team of organization.
 They have planned initiatives to strengthen social cohesion in multicultural regions conducive to dialogue and understanding among youth of different ethnicity communities.
 Therefore the target group of two projects implemented in the 2016 year was the students enrolled by the quota system for ethnic minorities at universities in capital Tbilisi.
 The vast majority of them come from the regions where minorities live compactly and they have logistical problems in an unknown city, exacerbated by communication difficulties due to the lack of language knowledge.
 Thus they are especially sensitive to non-tolerant attitude and need support very much.

 In partnership with International Center for Civic Culture, Green Caucasus implemented project “Self-governance School for Students from Kvemo Kartli Region” in January-September, 2016 (23.000 $ funded by UNDP’s Project “Fostering Regional and Local Development in Georgia”).
-This project gave fresh start to partner organizations in long-term work among ethnical minority youth which are most active in civil life.
-Unlikely other, non-systematic projects were held during last years in Georgia which had broad idea to increase opportunities among ethnical minorities, following project has aims to solve specific problem among youth - finding a job after graduating, for which the state has no defined policy and appropriate programs.
+This project gave fresh start to partner organizations in long-term work among ethnic minority youth which are most active in civil life.
+Unlikely other, non-systematic projects were held during last years in Georgia which had broad idea to increase opportunities among ethnic minorities, following project has aims to solve specific problem among youth - finding a job after graduating, for which the state has no defined policy and appropriate programs.

 There were prepared schedule and syllabus as well as text-book in municipal law “Local Self-governance” was published for training course “Self-governance School”.
 Facebook-group was created for students willing to involve in the project.

 At the spring session 72 trainings were arranged, which covered the topics about municipal legislature, and 64 students were trained.
-54 (84%) of trained participants were ethnical Azerbaijani students enrolled in Tbilisi Universities by quota system, 47% from which were females.
-From the beginning project covered students from one region – Kvemo Kartli, however during the implementation ethnical minority students from Kakheti region were involved in the training course too.
+54 (84%) of trained participants were ethnic Azerbaijani students enrolled in Tbilisi Universities by quota system, 47% from which were females.
+From the beginning project covered students from one region – Kvemo Kartli, however during the implementation ethnic minority students from Kakheti region were involved in the training course too.

 52 students successfully passed the final test and received certificates at the presentation held at the “Courtyard Marriott” in June, 21.
 Deputy Minister of Regional Development and Infrastructure, Heads of municipalities, Manager of the UNDP Project and other invited speakers addressed to the auditory.
 They congratulated to the students successfully completion of the study and wished further success.